agata-sm/CRISPR-pooled-RSL/README.md

 ```

-***locally on a laptop***
+### locally

 *Currently it is not recommended to run the workflow in this manner.
-To do this, you need to comment out the commands to load modules, as these are going to produce error on a local system*
+To do this, you need to make sure all depemdencies are installed and use the default profile or have singularity installed and use profile singularity; you may need to edit nextflow.config to do this.*

 (reads analysis only)